 ‘Going Paleo’ is not for everyone.

 If you haven’t already heard about the Paleo diet, here it is in brief.
 It is the modern day return to the diet of the Paleolithic man.
-Before modern mass farming, genetically modified foods, refined sugars and pre packaged foods, human beings lived on a diet free from chemicals, which consisted of nuts, eggs, seeds, meats, vegetables and fruits.
+Before modern mass farming, genetically modified foods, refined sugars and pre-packaged foods, human beings lived on a diet free from chemicals, which consisted of nuts, eggs, seeds, meats, vegetables and fruits.

 ‘Going Paleo’ is not for everyone.
 Vegetarians and vegans will probably find this sort of diet, high in protein and eggs, far from a sensible option in terms of eating but I am not a Vegetarian or a Vegan, and ‘Going Paleo’ has come highly recommended from the Autoimmune Disorder community.

-If you are looking for a great introduction and blog to read about cutting out chemicals, I have to recommend Sarah Wilson’s blog. this is one of the first blogs I found on line and it was such a please to read and follow.
-I now have a few of her Cookbooks and Detox Programs.
+If you are looking for a great introduction and blog to read about cutting out chemicals, I have to recommend Sarah Wilson’s blog.
+This is one of the first blogs I found online and it was such a please to read and follow.
+I now have a few of her cookbooks and Detox Programs.
 I am still baking her blueberry muffins four years later.